RetypeOS/axes/AXES_TOML_GUIDE.md

 ## 4. The Expansion Engine: Supercharging Your Scripts

 The feature that ties everything together is its token expansion engine.
-Any string value in your `axes.toml` can contain special tokens in the format `<axes::...>` that `axes` will process.
+Any string value in your `axes.toml` can contain special tokens in the format `<...>` that `axes` will process.

 Expansion happens lazily, and its results are saved as a pure Abstract Syntax Tree (AST) in a binary cache (`.axes/config.cache.bin`), making subsequent executions extremely fast.